Do you want to run a makeshift ecommerce store?

 - You’re not bound with any contract or third party rules and obligations.
 So, if at a later stage you want to go back to Magento 1.x, you’re free to do so.

-- Although BigCommerce is best suitable for small business, keep in mind that there’s an ownership catch, unlike Magento.
-This means your data is shared with BigCommerce, you’re not the only owner.
+- Although BigCommerce is best suitable for small business, keep in mind that there’s an ownership catch, unlike Magento because you can host a Magento website on any hosting provider and you have complete ownership of the content and your store as a whole.
+But with BigCommerce, your data is shared and you’re not the only owner.

 - You’re bound and can’t host your store anywhere other than BigCommerce hosting.
 You have to comply with all the rules and updates that follow.